-With St. Patrick’s Day upon us, so comes the inevitable confrontation with my ethnicity because my name, as they say, is as Irish as Paddy’s pig.
-Assuming Paddy stuffed his sow with kielbasa and sauerkraut then drenched her in marinara.
+With St. Patrick’s Day upon us, so comes the inevitable confrontation with my ethnicity.
+My name, as they say, is as Irish as Paddy’s pig.
+This, however, assumes Paddy stuffed his sow with kielbasa and sauerkraut and then drenched her in marinara.

 My mom’s parents emigrated from Italy.
 My dad’s relatives, to the best of his knowledge, are German and Polish.
 Consequently, every March 17 of my childhood consisted of facing a table of corned beef boiled beyond recognition and green-tinted Carling Black Label, and devising new ways to conceal the stench of mushy cabbage under mashed potatoes, used napkins or assorted condiments.
 Not exactly material that has the Ancient Order of Hibernians clamoring for me to marshal a parade.